Canadian Medical Association: Governance

-The CMA Board of Directors includes 19 members, representing physicians, residents, medical students, and a lay representative.
+The CMA Board of Directors includes 19 members, representing physicians, residents, medical students and a lay representative.
 The board meets four times a year and sets the association’s policy direction.
+The association holds a public annual general meeting to review financial statements and discuss business matters.

 In 2018, the association launched the CMA Patient Voice, a group of 12 individuals that provide a patient’s perspective to the CMA’s work.
-The association holds a public annual general meeting to review financial statements and discuss business matters.

 The CMA also established at Indigenous Guiding Circle of First Nations, Inuit and Métis leaders, experts, Elders and Knowledge Keepers to guide its work in advancing truth, reconciliation and equity in health care for Indigenous Peoples.

 Subsidiaries and related organizations

 CMA Impact Inc. oversees business and operations aligned with the CMA’s strategic priorities.

 The CMA Foundation provides charitable funding to registered Canadian health charities physicians support initiatives.

 The CMAJ Group publishes a range of peer-reviewed publications that support physicians and the medical profession.